deanbilledo/VibeIsEven/README.md

 # VibeIsEven

-> "Why use math when you have AI?"

-VibeIsEven is a satirical, production-quality Python package that determines if a number is even by asking a large language model (LLM) like OpenAI GPT or Gemini, instead of using arithmetic.
+VibeIsEven is a  production-quality Python package that determines if a number is even by asking a large language model (LLM) like OpenAI GPT or Gemini, instead of using arithmetic.
 It’s a parody of using AI for trivial tasks, but is fully functional and well-structured.

 ## Installation